Battle of Krasnoi

 The Battle of Krasnoi (at Krasny or Krasnoe) unfolded from 15 to 18 November 1812 marking a critical episode in Napoleon's arduous retreat from Moscow.
-Over the course of six skirmishes the Russian forces under Field Marshal Kutuzov inflicted significant blows upon the remnants of the Grande Armée, already severely weakened by attrition warfare.
+Over the course of six skirmishes the Russian forces under Field Marshal Kutuzov inflicted significant blows from a prepared ambush upon the remnants of the Grande Armée, already severely weakened by attrition warfare.
 These confrontations, though not escalated into full-scale battles, led to substantial losses for the French due to their depleted weapons and horses.

 Throughout the four days of combat, Napoleon attempted to rush his troops, stretched out in a 30 mi march, past the parallel-positioned Russian forces along the high road.
+Both Kutuzov and Napoleon were in tactical control of the battle.
+During the skirmishes, Ozharovsky's Russian flying column initially suffered a setback, but then Eugène's and Davout's French corps were gradually pushed back and defeated, and finally Ney was repulsed; he escaped encirclement by leading his corps across the ice to the north and thus outflanking Kutuzov's army.
 Despite the Russian army's superiority in horse and manpower, Kutuzov hesitated to launch a full offensive, according to Mikhail Pokrovsky fearing the risks associated with facing Napoleon head-on.
 Instead, he hoped that hunger, cold and decay in discipline would ultimately wear down the French forces.
 (Note: For two/four days there was almost nothing to eat or drink and no bread at all.)
 This strategy, however, led him in a nearly perpendicular course, placing him amidst of the separated French corps.

 On 17 November a pivotal moment occurred when the French Imperial Guard executed an aggressive feint.
 This maneuver prompted Kutuzov to delay what could have been a decisive final assault, leading him to seek support from both his left and right flanks.
 This strategic decision allowed Napoleon to successfully withdraw Davout and his corps but it also led to his immediate retreat before the Russians could capture Krasny or block his escape route.
 Kutuzov opted not to commit his entire force against his adversary but instead chose to pursue the French relentlessly, employing both large and small detachments to continually harass and weaken the French army.

 If judged operationally and tactically, Napoleon suffered a tough defeat at the Battle of Krasnoi, which inflicted devastating losses upon the French forces, amplifying their already continuous losses during their perilous retreat.
 Despite the valiant efforts of the Imperial Guard, the confrontation left the French military in dire straits and without supplies and food, further weakening their already battered army.